Revou-FSSE-Oct25/milestone-2-HaritsGH/README.md

 ## Overview

 A mock-up website for a fictional game company.
+Consist of a landing page, a game-browsing page, and the games themselves.
 Three games are available to play in the website:

 1. Rock, Paper, Scissors
 2. Guess the Number